zriyansh/signoz.io/blog/2022-07-01-docker-container-lifecycle.md

 You might have faced a similar situation, and started exploring Docker after that.
 It is now a ubiquitous container technology used by many organizations.

 We will be learning about Docker container lifecycle in depth.
-Before diving into Docker container lifecycle, let's have a brief overview of a few concepts of the Docker world.

-I was super scared and felt as if I would be fired (Nevermind, this was just a feeling :p).
-But my manager just said, "Now that you know what sort of problems we face during deployment of applications, go and explore the solution, aka Docker."

-You might have faced a similar situation and started exploring Docker after that.
-It is now a ubiquitous container technology used by many organizations.

-We will be learning about Docker container lifecycle in depth.
-Before diving into the Docker container lifecycle, let's have a brief overview of a few concepts of the Docker world.
+But before diving into Docker container lifecycle, let's have a brief overview of a few concepts of the Docker world.

 ## Why did Docker come into the picture?